jyfoil/sign-up-form/README.md

 Going from here I need to properly think about what is going under the hood with my CSS.
 Often I just speed through not really thinking about what my code is doing even if it works.
 I need to start thinking about "why" it works.

+In hindsight, I could have made the three sections on the right of the image into flex items as well by displaying flex on the main tag.
+This would have solved the issue that I struggled on where text would overflow into the image for the mobile page.
+My way of solving it involved changing the font size when the viewport was smaller which is not the responsive way that I would have liked.

 ## Credits

 [Arcade stick photo](https://unsplash.com/photos/i_qs6f6y8ag) by [Thomas Despeyroux